Skip to main content

 • “To make matters worse, the optimization of the game is simply horrible.”

-• “This game is poorly optimized.”
+• “The game also seems poorly optimized.”

 • “Horrible optimization, missing and incomplete story elements, sub-par voice acting with mismatched subtitles, jerky character animations on ugly models, scattered plot structure, malfunctioning achievements, obviously missing features... half the things you expect to be there aren't and anything you can imagine as being unpolished is.”